Common Issues and Troubleshooting

 write(network, "network.arrow")

-# Load much faster
+# Load faster from Arrow

 network = read("network.arrow")